Victoria-3-Modding-Co-op/Community-Mod-Framework/docs/INTERNATIONAL_ORGANIZATIONS.md

 - `com_hide_involved_countries` to hide the involved countries
 - `com_hide_complete_triggers` to the hide the journal completion triggers/effects
 - `com_hide_fail_triggers` to the hide the journal failure triggers/effects
+- `com_hide_modifiers` to the hide the journal modifiers

 ## Custom Interorg Widget
 A series of custom interorg widgets are provided for users.
 These can be injected like any other journal widget.
 You should also hide all unwanted/redundant JE elements wth the above features.
 The following features are available in all widgets:
-- The organization leader element will be shown if the flag variable `com_interorg_leader_country_var` is set on the journal
+- The organization leader element will be shown if the flag variable `com_interorg_leader_var` is set on the journal
 - The organization headquarters element will be shown if the flag variable `com_interorg_headquarters_var` is set on the journal
-- Setting the variable `com_interorg_leader_character_var` will activate the character portrait to the left of the panel
+- Setting the variable `com_interorg_chair_var` will activate the character portrait to the left of the panel
+- The organization's chair can be given a custom title if the flag variable `com_interorg_chair_title_var` is set on the journal
-- Modifiers will appear in a custom element if added to the journa
+- Modifiers will appear in a custom element if added to the journal
 - Scripted buttons will appear in a custom button list similar to IOs from EU5

 The parent widget `widget_com_international_organization_base` can also be invoked with the following features: